pytact/office-world-be/cursor/guidelines/Feature8/F8_api_spec.md

 - Initial status must be TODO (cannot create task with other statuses)
 - Project ID must reference an ACTIVE project (if provided)
 - If project_id is provided but project is INACTIVE or COMPLETED, return 422 error
+- Assignments array is optional - task can be created without initial assignments
+- The creator is always the owner and does not need to be included in assignments

 **Success Response (201 Created)**